 At Play to Learn we value the importance of play in early childhood, thus creating numerous opportunities for children to explore the world and develop their sense of self and personal identity through meaningful, hands on experiences.

 Our Childcare Approach

-We are a mixed age centre that encourages strong family values through ‘tuakana-teina’ (young children learning from older children and older children taking care and responsibility for younger children) as they would naturally at home.
-We strive to create a family friendly environment where children feel loved and cared for at all times, their home away from home.
+We are a mixed age childcare centre that encourages strong family values through ‘tuakana-teina’ (young children learning from older children and older children taking care and responsibility for younger children) as they would naturally at home.
+We strive to create a family-friendly environment where children feel loved and cared for at all times, their home away from home.

 Early childhood is underpinned by a long established tradition which emphasises the central role of play in early learning and development.
 According to the theorist Friedrich Froebel (1887):

 “Play is the highest expression of human development in childhood for it alone is the free expression of what is in a child’s soul”.